-Mike & Anne Armstrong Chair
+Mike and Anne Armstrong Chair

 Susan Bergeron began playing at the age of 4.
 She holds a master’s degree from the University of Akron and a bachelor’s degree with honors from the New England Conservatory, where her principal teachers were Bernard Greenhouse and David Wells.
 Following the completion of her bachelor’s degree, Susan was a member and principal cellist of the New World Symphony for two seasons, during which the orchestra toured Japan and England where she collaborated in two special chamber concert performances with Sir Georg Solti at the piano in London.
 She participated in the 1994 Solti Orchestral Project at Carnegie Hall and, for four summers, performed with the Colorado Music Festival.
 Susan played for 10 seasons in the former Florida Philharmonic, the last two seasons as assistant principal.